zeplar-exe/ClUnit/README.md

 - Easy to use, intuitive syntax for defining and running tests.
 - Support for asserting the expected output and return code of your CLI.
-- Flexible and extensible design allows for easy integration with other testing frameworks and tools.
 - Cross-platform compatibility (Windows, macOS, and Linux).

 ## Getting Started